jwardsmith/Blue-Team-Scripts/Incident Response/SPL Cheat Sheet.md

 ### Transaction

-- Group events that share one or more fields
+- Group events that share one or more fields into transactions

 ```
 index=web